The 2008 5-Series has brilliant engines and smart transmissions. Avoid the active steering and you'll find its dynamic profile is world-class, too.

-Edmunds notes the 5-Series lineup has a “confusing” array of engine options—confusing because the numbers on the decklids no longer match the displacement of the engines, as has been BMW’s tradition.
-The 528i has a 3.0-liter inline-six with 230 horsepower, the new 535i has a twin-turbocharged version of the same engine with 300 horsepower, and the 550i sports a V-8 engine with 360 horsepower.
-In terms of power, Edmunds adds that “the new six-cylinder engines shared with the 3 Series offer more power than the outgoing units, especially the 300-hp 535i that exhibits virtually no turbo lag.”
-Car and Driver calls the six-cylinders “excellent” and the V-8 “superb,” but feels the twin-turbo six “renders the V-8 obsolete,” especially since the V-8 version is “very expensive.”
-The 528i “feels capable of matching BMW's claimed 6.5-second 0-to-60-mph huff,” they add.
-The New York Times agrees, reporting “like the bears ' proverbial porridge, it delivers just-right heat,” and adding that while the turbo six accelerates to 60 mph in 5.6 seconds, the V-8 is only slightly quicker at 5.5 seconds.
+Edmunds calls the engine lineup "confusing" since the engine displacement doesn't correspond to the badge numbers anymore.
+The 528i has a 3.0-liter 230-hp inline-6; the 535i supersedes that with twin-turbocharging and output of 300 hp.
+The 550i gets a V-8 with 360 hp.
+In terms of power, Edmunds adds that the new six-cylinder engines shared with the 3 Series offer more power than the outgoing units, especially the 300-hp 535i that exhibits virtually no turbo lag.
+Car and Driver calls the six-cylinders excellent and the V-8 superb, but feels the twin-turbo six renders the V-8 obsolete, especially since the V-8 version is very expensive.
+The 528i feels capable of matching BMW's claimed 6.5-second 0-to-60-mph huff, they add.
+The New York Times agrees, reporting like the bears ' proverbial porridge, it delivers just-right heat, and adding that while the turbo six accelerates to 60 mph in 5.6 seconds, the V-8 is only slightly quicker at 5.5 seconds.

-Each engine comes with a choice of six-speed manual or six-speed automatic transmissions, and with the available Sport Package, 535i and 550i models come with paddle shifters.
-All-wheel drive is also offered on six-cylinder models in the 5-Series line, called the 528xi and 535xi, respectively.
-Kelley Blue Book test drivers were especially enamored of this vehicle's "faster shifting automatic" transmission.
-Car and Driver agrees that the “smooth auto transmissions shift even faster now,” though the New York Times says it adopts a “spacey looking (and somewhat spacey acting) console shifter” that is “clumsy to press the shifter 's side button to toggle forward for reverse, back for drive.
-But the lever works beautifully when you use it to shift gears manually.”
-Edmunds says it 's “an unnecessarily different and complex way of doing a fairly straightforward thing.”
+Each engine can be combined with a 6-speed, either automatic or manual.
+On some models, the automatic has paddle shift controls; on others, all-wheel drive is an option.
+Car and Driver agrees that the smooth auto transmissions shift even faster now, though the New York Times says it adopts a spacey looking (and somewhat spacey acting) console shifter that is clumsy to press the shifter 's side button to toggle forward for reverse, back for drive.
+But the lever works beautifully when you use it to shift gears manually.
+Edmunds says it 's an unnecessarily different and complex way of doing a fairly straightforward thing.